Efficient Growth: When Should Landlords Look For Software?

 With the help of the right kind of software, efficient growth is possible.
 You can automate email reminders of upcoming rental payments to your tenants.
 You can offer your tenants an online portal from which they can submit payments with just a couple of clicks, enroll in automatic debits, and view past rental submissions.
 Store your lease or any other relevant documents online so you don’t have to keep answering questions because they lost their copy.
 And while there’s no software in existence that will repair a hole in the wall or replace an A/C filter, the right program can assist in that communication, tracking maintenance requests and sharing pictures/video to make the diagnosis even easier.

 Additional Reading: Online Rent Payments: Set a Course for Modern Renting

 Choosing the Right Fit for Efficient Growth

-Tenant management software, on the other hand, may be a perfect fit.
+Tenant management software, on the other hand, maybe a perfect fit.
 Tenant management software separates property management into two categories: tenant management and business management.
-Your accounting software handles your business management and your tenant management software handles the tenants.
+Your accounting software handles your business management (financial reporting, revenue, expense reports, etc.) and your tenant management software handles the tenants (screening, maintenance, rent collection, and more).
 The features are designed specifically to assist you in ways that make sense, keeping costs down while offering your tenants a more professional experience.

 If you’re ready to learn more about how tenant management software can help you achieve more efficient growth, we’d love to chat and show you what Innago can do.
 And if it turns out you need a more comprehensive solution, we’re happy to point you in the right direction.
 So feel free to reach out and let us know if you’re interested in getting started with a 100% free account.